Restaurant SMS and email marketing can turn first-time customers into repeat diners – the real growth engine for independent restaurants.

 There are also practical issues that hurt performance.
 A customer may click through from an email or text and land on an outdated menu, wrong hours, or a clunky mobile ordering flow.
 At that point, the marketing worked, but the customer experience failed.

-That is one reason operations and marketing are closely connected.
+.
 The smoother and more accurate the customer journey is, the better every campaign performs.

 The good news is that most restaurants do not need a complicated strategy to get started.
 In fact, simple is usually better.